-People often ask me where I came from and how I got here.
-So I will tell you:
+People ask me where I came from, how I got here.
+This I will tell you: